yereverluvinunclebert/Penny-Red-VB6-Widget/readme.md

  to Windows 11.

  ![panzer-earth-gauge-help-750](https://github.com/yereverluvinunclebert/penny-red-VB6/assets/2788342/619e92d1-0e8e-4fff-9345-f74211401fed)

- The Penny Red VB6 widget is Beta-grade software, under development, not yet ready to use on a production system - use at your own risk.
+ The Penny Red VB6 widget is Beta-grade software, still under minor development, not yet ready to use on a valuable production system but fine on a test system - as always, use at your own risk.

  This version was developed on Windows 7 using 32 bit VisualBasic 6 as a FOSS project creating a WoW64 widget for the desktop.